 Thus began Apple’s domination.

-Facebook first launched as The Facebook for Harvard University students, now everyone has one.
+Facebook first launched as The Facebook for Harvard University students.

 Quite often the source of breaking news the world over.

 Although not the first tablet, it's the ubiquitous term for tablet devices.

 First video with 1 billion views on YouTube

 South Korean superstar Psy was the first to reach 1 billion views with the viral hit Gangnam Style.

 A new social media platform for a new generation.